 Have you seen the wind turbines of Bangui, Ilocos Norte and wish to see them up close?
-Well, you don’t have to travel more than 500 kilometers north just to meet these giants.
-Only 2 hours away from Manila, you can now personally see these windmills in Pililla, Rizal!
-I’ve been living in the province of Rizal for two decades now, and it is exciting to know that there’s a wind farm near our home.
-Leo and I visited the Pililla Wind Farm last March and April 2018, and here’s our travel guide, experience and review!
+Well, you don’t have to travel more than 500 kilometers north just to see these giants.
+Only 2 hours away from Manila, you can now personally see the Pililla Windmills!
+I’ve been living in the province of Rizal for two decades now and it is exciting to know that there’s a wind farm near our home.
+We visited the Pililla Wind Farm and here’s our travel guide, experience and review!
 (Post Updated: November 2, 2020)

 Pililla Wind Farm History